submariner-io/enhancements/submariner-operator/diagnose-refactor-ocm.md

 ## Design Details

-* A new option `--output json` will be added to `subctl diagnose` to capture output in a json format instead of current user readable text format.
-* `subctl diagnose` will also update some Prometheus metrics whenever it is run.
 * A `submariner-diagnose` Job will be created which will run `subctl diagnose` with relevant flags as `command`.
 This job will run once to completion.
-This Job will always run with new option of `--output json`.
 * A new `SubmarinerDiagnose` CRD will be added to SubmarinerAddon.
 OCM UI will create this CR with relevant values to trigger running diagnose from OCM UI.`
 * A new `SubmarnerDiagnoseController` Controller will be added to OCM SubmarinerAddon.
 This controller will spawn the SubmarinerDiagnose
  Job when SubmarinerDiagnose CR is created, track completion.
 * Only one active `submariner-diagnose` Job will be run in a cluster by SubmarinerAddon at a given time.
 Users can create multiple SubmarinerDiagnose Jobs manually and we won't enforce any checks to prevent that.
-* When `submariner-diagnose` Job is completed, SubmarinerDiagnoseController will fetch the logs from diagnose Pod, extract the results in json format and populate the relevant Status fields in SubmarinerDiagnose CR.
+* When `submariner-diagnose` Pod is scheduled, Status field in SubmarinerDiagnose CR will be updated with name and namespace of the Pod for UI to use.
 * Support will be added to OCM UI to run diagnostics on a cluster with a single click and then display the results.
 For now, it will run with sub-option `all`
+* UI will provide a link to logs of `submariner-diagnose` Pod and show results as is to the user.
 * Results of diagnose will also be exposed as Prometheus metrics.
 This will allow any Prometheus based observability solutions to consume the results of diagnose.
 This will also provide a quick and easy way to show results in the UI while SubmarinerAddon changes are in-progress.
+* Advantage of this design is that newer features can be added to `subctl diagnose` without requiring corresponding changes in UI to consume those results.
+* This will also simplify the code in SubmarinerAddon as it will no longer need to extract and parse diagnose results.
 * [Initial scope] For initial implementation, SubmarinerDiagnose will always run with `all` but without Firewall Options.
  This is to reduce complexity on OCM UI side to pass credentials for remote cluster which are required for Firewall option.
  This support will be added in later release.

 ### Alternate Design

-* Instead of `--output json` option to provide results in json format for SubmarinerAddon to consume, it will just retain existing text output.
+* A new option `--output json` will be added to `subctl diagnose` to capture output in a json format instead of current user readable text format.
-* UI will provide a link to logs of `submariner-diagnose` Pod and show results as is to the user.
-* Advantage of this design is that newer features can be added to `subctl diagnose` without requiring corresponding changes in UI to consume those results.
-* This will also simplify the code in SubmarinerAddon as it will no longer need to extract and parse diagnose results.
+* When `submariner-diagnose` Job is completed, SubmarinerDiagnoseController will fetch the logs from diagnose Pod, extract the results in json format and populate the relevant Status fields in SubmarinerDiagnose CR.
+* This will allow UI to present results of diagnostic run in a more UX friendly way, but this will require much more effort in Addon and UI.
+For simplicity reasons this approach is not favored.

 ### SubmarinerDiagnose CRD